-Emeritus (or emerita) faculty members may from time to time be requested to teach a course.
-They have the right to attend appropriate faculty meetings, whether these are committee, departmental, college, faculty senate, or university faculty meetings, and within the requirements of good order, to debate issues.
+Emeritus or emerita faculty members may from time to time be requested to teach a course.
+They have the right to attend appropriate faculty meetings, whether these are committee, departmental, college, faculty senate, or university faculty meetings.
 They may serve on faculty committees but may not vote in faculty meetings.
-They should be provided with reasonable facilities and privileges, as recommended by departmental chairs or college deans, to the extent that university resources reasonably allow; final determination shall be made by the president.
+They should be provided with reasonable facilities and privileges, as recommended by departmental chairpersons, to the extent that university resources reasonably allow; final determination shall be made by the president.
 Their names shall be listed in the university bulletins and directory, and they shall receive any other benefits and privileges specified by the president.